 With a total population of 725,000 and a density of 8,350 residents per square mile, Seattle is now the fourth most-congested city in the country.
 As we add new residents with appetites for near-instant gratification, how can businesses operating in urban environments like Seattle—with aggravating traffic and competition for street space—meet customer expectations for quick deliveries?

 A Living Laboratory

-The Urban Freight Lab (UFL), part of the Supply Chain Transportation and Logistics Center at the University of Washington, investigates high-impact, low-cost solutions for businesses delivering goods in urban settings and cities trying to manage limited curb and parking space where delivery trucks, bicycles, pedestrians and cars all need to coexist.
-We are comprised of retailers, technology companies, goods delivery firms, building owners and cities that need to manage urban street space for multiple uses, and the City of Seattle Department of Transportation (SDOT).
+The Urban Freight Lab (UFL), part of the Supply Chain Transportation and Logistics Center at the University of Washington, investigates high-impact, low-cost solutions for businesses delivering goods in urban settings and cities trying to manage limited curb and parking space where delivery trucks, bicycles, pedestrians, and cars all need to coexist.
+We work with of retailers, technology companies, goods delivery firms, building owners, and cities that need to manage urban street space for multiple uses, and the City of Seattle Department of Transportation (SDOT).

 The UFL is a structured work group that is comprised of senior executives from retail and wholesale companies, logistics and goods delivery firms.
 Lab members act to improve the management of both public and private operations of urban goods delivery systems by engaging in strategic applied research and identifying priority problems for future research projects.
 To achieve its goals the Lab collects original, granular urban goods system data as well as existent data, conducts analyses, develops promising strategies, and pilot tests those strategies on the street and in urban buildings.